WhitelistVideo

 Problem 1: The Content Is Too Young

-"My daughter needed to watch a documentary for her history class.
-YouTube Kids had cartoons about history for 5-year-olds.
-Nothing she could actually cite in her report."
+"My daughter needed a documentary for history class.
+YouTube Kids gave her 5-minute cartoons.
+There was nothing she could actually use for her report."

 — Jennifer M., parent of a 6th grader

-• YouTube Kids: Nursery rhymes and animated entertainment
+• YouTube Kids: Nursery rhymes and bright colors.

-• What tweens need: Curated educational content appropriate for their grade level
+• What tweens need: Real educational content that respects their intelligence.

 Problem 2: No Middle Ground Exists